studio-b12/goat/docs/book/src/project-structure/index.md

 ## Documentation

-To simplify the usage of our Goatfiles, we employ a system of documentation what a spefici Goatfile does, which parameters it expects and – if it is a Goatfile meant to be execuetd or used in other Goatfiles – which state variables it creates which can be further used or captured in an exec's return statement.
+To simplify the usage of our Goatfiles, we employ a system of documentation what a Goatfile does, which parameters it expects and – if it is a Goatfile meant to be execuetd or used in other Goatfiles – which state variables it creates which can be further used or captured in an `exec`'s return statement.

 The documentation is prefixed with three forward slashes and sits on the very top of the Goatfile.
 First, stating the purpose of the file followed by required parameters.
 After that, you can specify the variables created in the execution in the same manner.